purplesyringa/site/blog/you-might-misunderstand-arithmetic-coding/index.md

 ### Fixing decoder

-So we're going out on a limb and update the `while` condition in the decoder to the offset-independent `right - left < 1 << 24`:
+So we're going to go out on a limb and update the `while` condition in the decoder to the offset-independent `right - left < 1 << 24`:

 ```rust
 // Initialization